jinghuazhao/QTR/HUA_methylation_analysis/README.md

 From these, two experimets were derived based on the software package lmer and matie whose source programs are contained in **scripts_lmer/** and **scripts_matie/** with working directories,  **rrbs_clean_data_lmer/** and **rrbs_clean_data_matie/**, respectively.

+Note that the pipeline uses all samples and all CpG sites which may fail when the samples size is large.

-## The BiSeq problem and solutions
+## The problem and solutions

 It becomes apparent that beyond certain number of samples, BiSeq suddenly has integer overflow/requests enormous amount of memory.